The #1 question we get over, and over, and over again, is “how do I get more traffic to my site?”

 A Facebook Group is a common and popular way to find people who are interested in the niche that you’re targeting.
 It’s easy to search Facebook for all of the groups related to your field, and then you can pick the ones that have the most people and activity.

-One thing to note is that many groups will have rules about when you can post links to your site, and how active you can be in plugging yourself, so make sure you read the sidebar before you share anything!
+One thing to note is that many groups have rules about when you can post links to your site (for example, certain days of the week only), and how active you can be in plugging yourself, so make sure you read the sidebar or pinned posts with rules before you share anything!

 Another option if you don’t want to play by the rules of other people’s Facebook groups is to make your own.
 Create a group for people interested in the kinds of things you talk about or sell on your site, and build a community of like minded people discussing that niche.